 (Adds futures, company items)

-Jan 12 (Reuters) - Britain's FTSE 100 index is seen opening up 14 points on Thursday, according to financial bookmakers, with futures down 0.1 percent ahead of the cash market open.
+Sept 6 (Reuters) - Britain’s FTSE 100 futures were down 0.1 percent ahead of the cash market open on Thursday.

 * For more on the factors affecting European stocks, please click on: cpurl://apps.cp./cms/?pageId=livemarkets